$80.00

 Author: Tsadzin Lopon Geshe Monlam Wangyal

-You can make an online payment directly at checkout.
-We accept Visa & Mastercard.
-If you didn't see shipping cost in checkout, then choose Submit order as payment option.
+You can make an online payment using Debit / Credit Card directly at checkout.
+We accept Visa, Mastercard & UnionPay.
+We don't accept PayPal.
+If you didn't see shipping cost in checkout, then choose Submit Order as payment option.

-We ship worldwide with delivery within 4-10 Days.
-Stock items ship in 1-3 days while the custom and bulk orders can take up to 2 - 3 weeks depending upon the design and quantities.
+We offer worldwide shipping (except India and Russia) with delivery times of 7-10 days.
+Stock items are dispatched within 1-3 days, while custom and bulk orders may take 2-3 weeks for production, depending on the design and quantities.

 International orders may be subject to customs duty.
 The buyer is responsible for those charges.
 Handicrafts In Nepal will not be responsible for any fee/customs/duty imposed as it differs country to country.